 While some children and teens talk about their experiences, many express themselves through art, writing, music, or creative play.
 You can offer ideas such as making a card for the person who died, creating a collage of pictures, or writing a letter.
 Some children and teens will be more drawn to physical activity than creative expression, so be sure to create time and space for big energy play like running outside, sports, or messy creative projects.
-For downloadable activities, visit our website resources page at www.dougy.org/resources.
+For downloadable activities and writing prompts, visit tdcschooltoolkit.org/kids.